Dr. Mareike Smolka

 May 2019Socio-Technical Integration Research Workshop for undergraduate students at University College Maastricht, the Netherlands

-Apr 2022Processing Fieldnotes & Writing Ethnographic Texts Lecture in the Global Studies Master Programme at Maastricht University
+Apr 2022Processing Fieldnotes & Writing Ethnographic Texts in the Global Studies Master Program at Maastricht University

-Nov 2020What is Art?
-Lecture in the Software Engineering Bachelor Programme at CODE University of Applied Sciences Berlin
+Nov 2020What is Art? for software engineering Bachelor students at CODE University of Applied Sciences in Berlin

-Jan 2020From Philosophy of Science to Social Studies of Science Lecture in the Maastricht Science Bachelor Programme at Maastricht University
+Jan 2020From Philosophy of Science to Social Studies of Science: Science in context after the empirical turn in the Maastricht Interdisciplinary Sciences Program for Bachelor students

 Publications